KavrakiLab/hla-arena-tutorial/README.md

-# Current methods and open challenges for structural modeling in cancer immunotherapy
+# Current methods and open challenges for structural modeling in cancer immunotherapy - ISMCO'20

-Welcome to the ISMCO'20 tutorial on Current methods and open challenges for structural modeling in cancer immunotherapy!!!
+Welcome to the [ISMCO'20](http://ismco.net/) tutorial on [Current methods and open challenges for structural modeling in cancer immunotherapy](http://ismco.net/index.php/tutorials-2/)!!!

 ## Software requirements